New data: 151 high threat level students currently in Denver Public Schools

 The district says it doesn't track the number of students on safety plans, but CBS News Colorado discovered the district does track how many students have had threat assessments, which is the process that often leads to a student being put on a safety plan, which could involve something as drastic as a pat-down search every day before school.

-Officials say the student, who shot two deans at East High, was subject to every day as part of his action intervention plan.
+Officials say the student, who shot and injured two deans at East High School, was subject to every day as part of his action intervention plan.

 CBS News Colorado learned through an open records request that just in this school year so far, staff has conducted threat assessments on 361 students in the district as 68 of those students were deemed a "high" threat level.